wp-plugins/cf-shopping-cart/readme.txt

 BE CAREFUL: This version 2.0.0 is NOT COMPATIBLE with 0.8 series and less than 0.8 series.

 == Changelog ==

+= 2.0.1 =
+* Fix, has been empty cart at mistaken timing.
+* Add keyword: '<!-- cfshoppingcart-product-embed -->'
+  This keyword will be replaced product information at a product page.

 = 2.0.0 =
 * This is not compatible with previous version.